 Notwithstanding the provisions of this chapter, one or more specific exceptions to the standards contained within this chapter may be granted if a denial would prohibit or have the effect of prohibiting the provision of wireless telecommunications services by the applicant.
-As such, the City may grant special permission or exception, on such terms as the City may deem appropriate, in cases where the City determines that the grant of the special permission is necessary to comply with state and federal law or regulations and where the applicant shows by clear and convincing evidence that no other location or combination of locations in compliance with this chapter can provide comparable communications.
-Prior to the issuance of an exception, the applicant shall be required to submit to the director of community development a written explanation setting forth clear and convincing evidence that the location or locations, and the design of the facility is necessary to close a significant gap in service coverage, that there is no feasible alternate location or locations, or design, that would close a significant gap or to reduce it to less than significant, and that the facility is the least intrusive means to close a significant gap or to reduce it to less than significant in service.
+As such, the City may grant special permission or exception, on such terms as the City may deem appropriate, in cases where the City determines that the grant of the special permission is necessary to comply with state and federal law or regulations and where the applicant shows by clear and convincing clear and convincing persuasive evidence that no other location or combination of locations in compliance with this chapter can provide comparable communications.
+Prior to the issuance of an exception, the applicant shall be required to submit to the director of community development a written explanation setting forth clear and convincing clear and convincing persuasive evidence that the location or locations, and the design of the facility is necessary to close a significant gap in service coverage including capacity, that there is no feasible alternate location or locations, or design, that would close a significant gap or to reduce it to less than significant, and that the facility is the least intrusive means to close a significant gap or to reduce it to less than significant in service.
 Exceptions shall be subject to the review and approval of the Planning Commission and City council.
-The burden is on the applicant to prove significant gaps and least intrusive means as required herein.
+The burden is on the applicant to prove significant gaps and least intrusive means as required herein where the City would otherwise have authority under the Code to deny an application.